Fuel cell: Portable power systems

-As power demands for cell phones increase, fuel cells could become much more attractive options for larger power generation.
-The demand for longer on time on phones and computers is something often demanded by consumers so fuel cells could start to make strides into laptop and cell phone markets.
-The price will continue to go down as developments in fuel cells continues to accelerate.
-Current strategies for improving micro fuel cells is through the use of carbon nanotubes.
-It was shown by Girishkumar et al. that depositing nanotubes on electrode surfaces allows for substantially greater surface area increasing the oxygen reduction rate.

-Fuel cells for use in larger scale operations also show much promise.
-Portable power systems that use fuel cells can be used in the leisure sector (i.e. RVs, cabins, marine), the industrial sector (i.e. power for remote locations including gas/oil wellsites, communication towers, security, weather stations), and in the military sector.
+Portable power systems that use fuel cells can be used in the leisure sector (i.e. RVs, cabins, marine), industry (i.e. power for remote locations including gas/oil wellsites, communication towers, security, weather stations), and the military.
 SFC Energy is a German manufacturer of direct methanol fuel cells for a variety of portable power systems.
 Ensol Systems Inc. is an integrator of portable power systems, using the SFC Energy DMFC.
 The key advantage of fuel cells in this market is the great power generation per weight.
 While fuel cells can be expensive, for remote locations that require dependable energy fuel cells hold great power.
-For a 72-h excursion the comparison in weight is substantial, with a fuel cell only weighing 15 pounds compared to 29 pounds of batteries needed for the same energy.